DavidMercadoFaustino/UDACITY/SQL_for_Data_Analysis/SQL_Aggregations/SUM_function/README.md

 ## Quiz on the SUM function

-1.Find the total amount of poster_qty paper ordered in the orders table.
+1. Find the total amount of poster_qty paper ordered in the orders table.

 2. Find the total amount of standard_qty paper ordered in the orders table.